Man in outdoor gear fills water bottle from a mountain stream on rocky terrain.

 Hands-free, good volume, easy for multiple people

-Slower setup, heavier, needs hanging point
+Slower setup, heavier, needs hanging point, no virus protection unless paired

 Backup option